Hardwood floors are deceptively thought to clean.

 It is light at just under 9 pounds but the power cord is short – only 20 feet which could be an issue if you live in a large home but for small to medium sized homes, this shouldn’t be a problem.

-It does not have any tool with a motorized brush so this will not be able to clean fabric upholstery very effectively that the brush tool should be adequate to remove surface dirt and dust.
+It does not have any tool with a motorized brush so this will not be able to clean fabric upholstery efficiently.

-In the long run the plastic on this vacuum may crack you push too hard and since it comes with a short warranty, you won’t be able to replace these parts but will have to buy them separately or use duct tape.
+In the long run the plastic on this vacuum may crack you push too hard.
+And since it comes with a short warranty, you won’t be able to replace these parts.
+But you’ll have to buy them separately or use duct tape.

-But when you look at the features, you will get a lot for the 60 bucks you pay for – a strong motor, enough attachments to clean your whole home and a lightweight vacuum that will not strain your back.
+When you look at the features, you’ll get a lot for the 60 bucks you pay for.
+These include a strong motor, enough attachments to clean your whole home and a lightweight vacuum that will not strain your back.

-Bottom line: If you suffer from allergies, this is a great option to have because it is bagged so you are not exposed to allergens when you empty it.
+Bottom line: If you suffer from allergies, this is a great option to have because it has a bag.
+So there is no allergen exposure when you empty it.

 Commercial Quality: Sanitaire SC3683A